OpenJML/openjml.github.io/tutorial/FrameConditions.md

 the postcondition of `increment1` says just that and the first assert statement is readily proved.

-But the second assert statement is not.
+But the second assert statement is not verified.
 Why not? `increment1()` does not change `counter2`.
 The problem is that the specification of `increment1()` does not say that `counter2` is unchanged.
 One solution would be to add an additional ensures clause that states that `counter2 == \old(counter2)`.
 This specification